Seekirchen am Wallersee

 Seekirchen am Wallersee (simply known as Seekirchen) is a town in the district of Salzburg-Umgebung in the state of Salzburg in Austria.

 History

 The territory was settled 5,000 years ago and is the oldest Austrian settlement that still exists today.
-Today it has more than 10,000 inhabitants (from that point its officially called a "city").
+Today it has more than 10,000 inhabitants (because of that, it's officially called a "city").

 Geography

 Seekirchen is part of the legal district Neumarkt bei Salzburg.
 It borders on the neighboring towns of Anthering, Elixhausen, Eugendorf, Hallwang, Henndorf am Wallersee, Köstendorf, Mattsee, Obertrum am See and Schleedorf.

 The Austrian land register subdivides Seekirchen into districts, some of which are cadastral municipalities: